Fenzland/iGit/README.md

 You can run `iGit` under a git repository, and run `iGit --help` to get helps.
 You can switch version with `git checkout` under the iGit source code directory.
 You can even modify the source code and try it out immediately.

+### develop schedule

+At this moment, iGit is waiting for a UI framework named Butterfly for a better performance.
+And I'm focus on the Butterfly too.